Tenda-M/Bake-Boutique/README.md

 - [Gitpod](https://gitpod.io) is the cloud-based integrated development environment (IDE) used for writing and testing code.
 - [Bootstrap](https://getbootstrap.com) is used to create a responsive front-end design with pre-built components and styling.
 - [Django](https://www.djangoproject.com) is the Python framework used to develop the back-end of the site and manage its functionalities.
-- [PostgreSQL](https://www.postgresql.org) is used as the relational database to store data such as user information and recipes.
+- [PostgreSQL](https://www.postgresql.org) is used as the relational database to store data such as user information.
 - [ElephantSQL](https://www.elephantsql.com) is used to host the PostgreSQL database for production.
 - [Heroku](https://www.heroku.com) is the hosting platform used to deploy and run the live site.
-- [Cloudinary](https://cloudinary.com) is used for managing and hosting static files and images for the site.
+- [amazon s3](https://aws.amazon.com/pm/serv-s3/?gclid=EAIaIQobChMI_6THvsfyigMV9JRQBh3V8RtbEAAYASAAEgIJJ_D_BwE&trk=777b3ec4-de01-41fb-aa63-cde3d034a89e&sc_channel=ps&ef_id=EAIaIQobChMI_6THvsfyigMV9JRQBh3V8RtbEAAYASAAEgIJJ_D_BwE:G:s&s_kwcid=AL!4422!3!638364429346!e!!g!!amazon%20s3!19096959014!142655567183) is used for managing and hosting static files and images for the site.

 ### Main Languages Used
 - HTML, CSS, JavaScript for frontend development.